piyush-2511/Web-Component/README.md

 ### Download Individual Components

-If you prefer to download individual components, simply navigate to the component folder and download the necessary files.
+If you prefer to download individual component, simply navigate to the component folder and download the necessary files.

 ## Components